ilastik/ilastik.github.io/documentation/basics/headless.md

 - `"Features Stage 2"`;
 - `"Labels Stage 1"`;
 - `"Labels Stage 2"`;
-- `"Propabilities All Stages"`: equivalent to exporting both `"Probabilities Stage 1"` and `"Probabilities Stage 2"`;
-- `"Input Stage 1"`: output your raw input image that was fed into the first stage of the workflow;
+- `"Input Stage 1"`: exports your raw input image that was fed into the first stage of the workflow;
-- `"Input Stage 2"`, wich is the input received by the second Pixel Classification stage in the workflow
+- `"Input Stage 2"`: exports the input received by the second Pixel Classification stage in the workflow.

 ## Headless Mode for Object Classification